OA-PASS/pass-nihms-loader/README.md

 * Create a data folder that files will be downloaded to.

 ### Data Harvest Configuration
 There are several ways to configure the Data Harvest CLI.
 You can use a configuration file, environment variables, system variables, or a combination of these.
 The configuration file will set system properties.
 In the absence of a config file, system properties will be used, and in the absence of those, environment variables will be used.
+Note that to use environment variables, the system property name must be converted to upper case, and the periods replaced with underscores.
+For example, to define `nihmsetl.data.dir` as an environment variable, use `NIHMSETL_DATA_DIR` instead.

 By default, the application will look for a configuration file named `nihms-harvest.properties` in the folder containing the java application.
 You can override the location of the properties file by defining an environment variable for `nihmsetl.harvester.configfile` e.g.
 ```